acrlabs/www/root/index.md

   - /css/noheaderlinks.css
 -->

+# ACRL's SaaS Offering

+We're proud to announce that Applied Computing now has a SaaS offering!
+No, it's not that kind of SaaS.
+It stands for "scale-as-a-service", and you can read more about it on our [services](/services) page!

 # About Us

 Applied Computing Research Labs (ACRL) is a small business formed in 2023 by David R. Morrison; we use advanced